sigii1992/bank-tech-test/README.md

 - User can not withdraw if there is not enough money in their account.
 - User can only withdraw an amount which is multiple by 10.

+## Code structure:

+I tried to keep my code as small as possible and tried to follow the Single Responsibility Principle for readability.

+I used 3 classes:

+- `BankAccount` which handling `deposit and withdraw` methods and stores `balance and transactions history`.
+- `Transaction` which stores data of a single transaction, such as `date, credit, debit and account balance`.
+- `Statement` which prints(`print_statement`) bank account statement with the newest transaction being printed at the top.

+Also, I used TDD to reduce the number of bugs and improve my code quality.

 ## Technologies used:

 - Ruby 3.0.2